sliu2/BPAC/README.md

 # BPAC (TF Binding Prediction from ACcessibility data)

-A general model for predicting transcription factor bindings from sequence and DHS/ATAC-seq information.
+BPAC: A universal model for prediction of transcription factor binding sites based on chromatin accessibility.

 ## Installation
 require numpy, pyBigWig package to be installed before BPAC installation.